-State laws dictate the grounds under which an annulment may be granted and which types of marriage are prohibited, such as marriage between close family members or where a previous marriage was not ended either through a divorce or death.
+State laws dictate the grounds under which a civil annulment may be granted and which types of marriage are prohibited.
+Examples of types of marriage that are prohibited are those between close family members, or those where a previous marriage was not ended either through a divorce or a spouse's death.

-In Washington, annulment and prohibited marriage laws are very similar to those of other states.
+In Washington, laws related to civil annulments and prohibited marriages are very similar to those of other states.

 In Washington, certain types of marriages are prohibited.
-These include marrying your first cousin or other close family member such as a sibling or parent.
+These include marrying your first cousin or other close family members, such as a sibling or parent.
 In addition, you can't get married if you already have a spouse or domestic partner.
-You'll have to have a formal divorce first.
+You'll have to get a formal divorce first.
 Also, you have to be of legal age or you'll need parental permission.

 Same Sex Marriage

 Same-sex marriages is legal across the country.
 In 2015, the U.S. Supreme Court heard a case called Obergefell v.
 Hodges.
 In that case, the U.S. Supreme Court ruled that state bans on same-sex marriage are unconstitutional.
 As a result, same-sex marriage is now legal in all states.

 In Washington, an "annulment proceeding" is legally known as a "Declaration Concerning Validity of Marriage" hearing.
 It is a way for the courts to cancel a marriage if they find that one of the requirements of a legal marriage was not actually present at the time the couple was married.